Maps

 Land use plays an important part in the water quality of the Beaver Lake watershed.
 The Alliance works hard to address specific concerns with each land use type through work with landowners and partner organizations.
 This map includes data on developed land, forested land, pastures, wetlands, and public glades.
 Maintaining a balance between developed land and the other land use types will be important as Northwest Arkansas grows.

 Floodways, floodplains, wetlands, and hydric soils are important for addressing storm events.
-These areas can allow for absorption and peak stormwater flow reduction, reducing the negative impacts from flooding.
-It is important to develop carefully in these areas to reduce the flooding and the risk of damages to homes, businesses, and transportation infrastructure.
+These areas can allow for absorption and peak stormwater flow reduction, reducing the negative impacts of flooding.
+It is important to develop carefully in these areas to reduce flooding and the risk of damage to homes, businesses, and transportation infrastructure.

 Unpaved Roads

-Because sediment is the number one pollutant to Beaver Lake, unpaved roads are an important thing to address in the rural areas of the Beaver Lake watershed.
-Best management practices on unpaved roads can protect water quality through reducing the amount of sediment entering waterways, protect fish and wildlife habitats, and improve quality of life for the many residents that rely on these roads.
+Because sediment is the number one pollutant to Beaver Lake, unpaved roads are important to address in the rural areas of the Beaver Lake watershed.
+Best management practices on unpaved roads can protect water quality by reducing the amount of sediment entering waterways, protecting fish and wildlife habitats, and improving the quality of life for the many residents that rely on these roads.
 Explore this map to learn about the unpaved roads in the Beaver Lake watershed.